More than 1.5 billion people are learning English worldwide.

 chatbot

 Several years ago Duolingo had a chatbot that was very popular but the company removed this feature.
-However, users still express the hope that the feature would be returned and even possibly integrated with one of the GPT models from OpenAI.
+Today, the feature is active again and powered by the GPT-4 model from OpenAI.

 The main challenge for companies, right now, is to create a chatbot that will be able to support live conversation, not only the ‘canned’ answers.
 And it looks like we are now standing on the threshold of such innovation.